-Looking for some fun planting ideas for a container garden in fall?
+Looking for container garden ideas for fall?
 I planted some cool containers for my front porch that look amazing!
 This is how I did it.

 And when I’m shopping around, I look for plants that will add seasonal color, texture, and dimension.